cbries/railessentials/README.md

 Finally, you should see something like this:
 ![firstImpressionsAfterBuild]

-[firstImpressionsAfterBuild]: docs/images/firstImpressionAfterBuild.png "Welcome View of RailEssentials after Build and Run"
+[firstImpressionsAfterBuild]: docs/assets/img/firstImpressionAfterBuild.png "Welcome View of RailEssentials after Build and Run"

 ## System Requirements

 - Windows 10
 - .NET Framework 4.8 or higher
 - Chrome, Firefox or Vivaldi

-## Documentation & Demos

-To be defined

 ## Bug Tracking